SFU-Archives/software-development-priorities/README.md

 This repository tracks possible feature enhancements for the open-source software applications used by SFU Archives.
 These are primarily [Archivematica](https://www.archivematica.org/en/) and [Access-to-Memory (AtoM)](https://www.accesstomemory.org/en/).
 Over time others may be included as the Archives incorporates them into its workflows (e.g. [ePADD](https://library.stanford.edu/projects/epadd)).

 ## Purpose
-The main purpose of the list is to support planning when the Archives has funds to sponsor software development via contract.
-But the Archives can also draw on the list whenever it has an opportunity to provide input on the development roadmap of any given application.
+The main purpose of the list is to support planning when the Archives sponsors software development via contract.
+But the Archives can also draw on the list whenever it has an opportunity to provide input on the development roadmap of one of these software projects.

 ## Structure
 Features are registered on the Issues tab, using tags to assign priority (High, Medium, Low) and type (Archivematica, AtoM, ePADD etc).
 Priorities should be periodically reviewed / reassigned, typically at the end of a development contract or beginning of planning for a new one.